Send Amazon CloudWatch Metrics to Loggly

 git clone https://github.com/psquickitjayant/cloudwatch-metrics-to-loggly.git cd cloudwatch-metrics-to-loggly

-Install required npm packages.
+Install the required npm packages.

 Zip up your code: